-FMPRoRHTTP, or, making Filemaker interface with Rails over HTTP
+FMPRoRHTTP, or, making FileMaker interface with Rails over HTTP

 Never write a render_foo method again